Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 temperature sensors on a single long cable.

-This script tracked mercury arc lamp usage in a lab for years
+This script was used to document mercury arc lamp usage in a lab

-using DS18B20 sensors.
+for two years without reboot.
 Moreover, type K thermocouples were used

-with the MAX31850 Adafruit 1727 interface, for measuring temperatures
+with the MAX31850 interface circuit for measuring temperatures

 ranging from -200°C to 1260°C.